imbraintl/onenest2/setup_instructions.md

 - [ ] Apache `mod_rewrite` enabled
 - [ ] PHP extensions enabled (PDO, MySQL)

-Once these steps are completed, your Mummycare platform should be accessible and fully functional!
+Once these steps are completed, your OneNest platform should be accessible and fully functional!